ricksonoliveira/shopping-list-challenge/README.md

 After having our both lists, we can now generate our emails list with the values of the shopping list distributed equally except for one rule.

-The rule is: if your shopping list's sum of values divided for the quantity of the items results in an infinite number, e.g. `100 / 3 = 0,33333333...` , the values, in this case `33` cents, will be divided along the buyers, but the last buyer will receive the rest of the cents missing so our distribution will be fully given not missing a single cent!
+*The rule is: if your shopping list's sum of values divided by the quantity of the items results in an infinite number, e.g. `100 / 3 = 0,33333333...` , the values, in this case `33` cents, will be divided along the buyers, but the last buyer will receive the rest of the cents missing so our distribution will be fully given not missing a single cent!*

 Let's see the examples of use with the function to generate the list `get_shopping_list_distributed/0`: